p0dalirius/Coercer/README.md

 sudo python3 -m pip install coercer
 ```

+### Shell Completions

+Coercer uses [argcomplete](https://github.com/kislyuk/argcomplete) to autogenerate tab completions for your shell (bash, zsh, fish, ...).
+See the `argcomplete` README for how to enable tab completions.

 ## Quick start

  - You want to **assess** the Remote Procedure Calls listening on a machine to see if they can be leveraged to coerce an authentication?